manuelfessen/manuelfessen.de/src/content/blog/ux-ui-interview-questions-for-designers.md

 hero: /images/blog/30-ux-designer-Interview-questions.png
 ---

-I've sat on both sides of the table.
-This perspective has led me to curate a collection of my all-time favorite questions.
-These gems are designed to navigate through the interview.
-Whether you're an aspiring junior, a seasoned UX designer, or a senior, you should be able to answer such questions to ace any interview.
-Let's dive right in, shall we?
+Recently I had a nice conversation with a recruiter.
+As I've sat on both sides of the table, he asked with questions I ask (and was asked) in the interviews and which are my favorites.
+Maybe you have the same question, because you are preparing for an interview for a designer role or you are interviewing one.

+Even if you don’t prepare for an interview, you should be able to answer these questions.

 # General Questions (For All Levels)
 - How do you define "good" UX design and why is it important?